iterative/dvc.org/content/docs/tutorials/get-started/data-versioning.md

 > source repository (refer to [Data Registries](/doc/use-cases/data-registries)
 > for more info.)

-This data will be used later in the tutorial to train a simple natural language processing (NLP) model that predicts tags for a given Stack Overflow question.
+This data will be used later in the tutorial to train a simple NLP model.

 ## Start tracking data